straybiker/HA-load-balancer/README.md

 - **Household power consumption sensor** excluding charger power consumption.

 ## Installation
+### Step 1: Package Installation
+Follow the [Home Assistant package documentation](https://www.home-assistant.io/docs/configuration/packages/) for installation details.
+The package file is located in the `package` folder.

-### Step 1: Create Helpers
+### Step 2: Create Helpers
-Helpers can be created via the Home Assistant UI or hardcoded in the configuration.
+Create helper for parameters that you want to control from the UI.
 See [Configuration and Helpers](#configuration-and-helpers) for details.

 #### Mandatory Helpers
 - **Input number**: Maximum total power limit.